Bavuttiyude Namathil: Production

-Bavuttiyude Namathil was directed by G. S. Vijayan.
-Vijayan had been on a sabbatical for 12 years.
+Bavuttiyude Namathil was directed by G. S. Vijayan who had been on a sabbatical for 12 years.
 Vijayan said, "I have been waiting for a script to make a film that is clean and that can entertain the entire family.
 I was delighted when Ranjith came up with the script of Bavuttiyude Namathil and decided to produce it himself."

 The film started shooting on 8 September 2012 in Kozhikode.
-It was produced by Ranjith under the banner Capitol Theaters.
+It was produced by Ranjith under the banner of Capitol Theaters.
 Kavya Madhavan won the Best Actress award at Asianet Film Awards.

 Reception

 The film was released on 21 December 2012.
 Paresh C. Palicha of Rediff gave the film a rating of 2.5/5, saying, "Bavuttiyude Namathil is watchable at least for the performance of the three main characters."
 Metro Matinee gave it a positive review, calling it "a charming film that's plainly life-affirming without being overly pretentious or markedly melodramatic".
 India Glitz gave the film a rating of 7/10 and said that "This Bavootty is clichéd, but engrossing".
 Shankar Ramakrishnan won the Asianet Film Award for Best Supporting Actor for this film.